 In accordance with the Investment Advisory Agreement and the Sub-Advisory Agreement, we reimburse our Advisers for any offering costs that are paid on our behalf, which consist of, among other things, actual legal, accounting, bona fide out-of-pocket itemized and detailed due diligence costs, printing, filing fees, transfer agent costs, postage, escrow fees, data processing fees, advertising and sales literature and other offering costs.
-We expect to reimburse the Advisers for such costs incurred on our behalf on a monthly basis, up to a maximum aggregate amount of 1.5% of the gross stock offering proceeds.
+We expect to reimburse the Advisers for such costs incurred on our behalf on a monthly basis, up to a maximum aggregate amount of 1.5% of the gross stock offering proceeds, including proceeds from the issuance of stock from our distribution reinvestment plan.
 The Advisers are responsible for the payment of offering costs to the extent they exceed 1.5% of the aggregate gross stock offering proceeds.

-Prior to January 1, 2016, offering costs were capitalized as incurred by our Advisers, and such costs, up to 1.5% of the gross proceeds, were recorded as a charge to additional paid in capital and a reduction of deferred offering costs.
 Effective January 1, 2016 through the closing of the Offering to new investors, offering costs were capitalized as incurred by us as we became obligated to reimburse our Advisers for such costs and subsequently amortized to expense over a 12-month period to more closely track applicable guidance.
-Deferred offering costs were fully amortized to expense upon the closing of the Offering to new investors as previously discussed, and are currently expensed as incurred by us as we become obligated to reimburse our Advisers for such costs.
+Deferred offering costs were fully amortized to expense upon the closing of the Offering to new investors and are currently expensed as incurred by us as we become obligated to reimburse our Advisers for such costs.